Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Abstract

 \section{Abstract}

-Large language models (LLMs) perform strongly across tasks and languages, yet how improvements in one task or language affect other tasks and languages and their combinations remains poorly understood.
-We conduct a controlled PEFT/LoRA study across multiple open-weight LLM families and sizes, treating task and language as transfer axes while conditioning on model family and size; we fine-tune each model on a single task--language \emph{source} and measure transfer as the percentage-point change versus its baseline score when evaluated on all other task--language \emph{target} pairs.
-We decompose transfer into (i) Matched-Task (Cross-Language), (ii) Matched-Language (Cross-Task), and (iii) Cross-Task (Cross-Language) regimes.
-We uncover two consistent general patterns.
-First, a pronounced on-task vs.\ off-task asymmetry: Matched-Task (Cross-Language) transfer is reliably positive, whereas off-task transfer often incurs collateral degradation.
-Second, a stable \emph{donor–recipient} structure across languages and tasks (hub donors vs.\ brittle recipients).
-We outline implications for risk-aware fine-tuning and model specialisation.
+Large language models (LLMs) perform strongly across tasks and languages, yet how improvements in one task or language affect other tasks and languages remains poorly understood.
+We conduct a controlled LoRA fine-tuning study across multiple open-weight LLM families and scales, using a standardised grid of 11 languages and four benchmarks.
+We fine-tune each model on a single task--language \emph{source} and measure transfer when evaluated on all other task--language \emph{target} pairs.
+We decompose transfer into three regimes: (i) Matched-Task (Cross-Language), (ii) Matched-Language (Cross-Task), and (iii) Cross-Task (Cross-Language).
+Single-source fine-tuning yields a net positive uplift across regimes, but the gains are strongly asymmetric.
+Matched-Task (Cross-Language) transfer emerges as the most effective and predictable regime, driven principally by the identity of the target language rather than model architecture.
+We identify a stable hierarchy where high-resource languages and broad semantic tasks act as efficient recipients that absorb gains from diverse sources, while specialised tasks and lower-resource languages are more isolated.
+These results imply that effective fine-tuning requires navigating donor--recipient roles to maximise downstream gains.